reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 >- Current capacity: 2A (peaks up to 3A).
 >- Maximum power: 25W.
 >- Weight: 30g.

-  -   Motors: The rear wheel drive motor provides the forward or backward motion of the robot, while the turning motor rotates the front wheels to change the orientation of the robot.
-By combining these two motions, the robot can move in any direction on a flat surface.

-  -   Hex Motor: Located in the lower module of the robot, this motor serves a rear wheel drive for the robot, providing the foward or backward motion of the robot.
+  -   **Hex Motor**: Located in the lower module of the robot, this motor serves a rear wheel drive for the robot, providing the foward or backward motion of the robot.
 > [!IMPORTANT]
 >Specifications
 >- Output Shaft: 5mm Female Hex